David Cameron’s government will give the Scottish Parliament eighteen months to hold a referendum on independence.

-Under the 1998 Scotland Act, the parliament in Westminster “reserved” the power to decide over the constitutional future of Scotland.
+Under the 1998 Scotland Act, the parliament in Westminster “reserved” the power to decide the constitutional future of Scotland.
 The government plans to temporarily delegate that authority to Edinburgh.
-Even if it doesn’t set an eighteen month deadline, ministers will make clear that they would like the poll to happen by 2013 and expect a “yes” or “no” answer, not allow a third option which would enable increased Scottish autonomy short of full independence.
+Even if it doesn’t set an eighteen-month deadline, ministers will make clear that they would like the poll to happen by 2013 and expect a simple “yes” or “no” answer.

-A referendum will not be legally binding but is supported by more than 70 percent of the Scottish people, including voters who oppose independence.
-According to a number of recent opinion polls, roughly 40 percent of Scots favor secession.
+A referendum will not be legally binding, but it is supported by more than 70 percent of the Scottish people, including voters who oppose independence.
+According to recent opinion polls, around 40 percent of Scots want to break away.

-Opponents of independence, who probably represent the majority of Scots, argue that the region is economically stronger as part of the United Kingdom and exerts more influence internationally now than it could separately.
+Opponents, who seem to represent the majority of Scots, argue that the region is economically better off in the United Kingdom and has more international influence now.

 After the Greater London area and Southeast England, Scotland has the highest GDP capita in the United Kingdom.

 Its relatively high levels of public spending may be difficult to sustain without subsidies from London in the long term.
 Scottish nationalists argue that North Sea oil revenue would make up for the shortfall — and it could — but eventually, once oil incomes decline, spending must be curtailed or taxes raised in order to finance the Scottish welfare state.